uea-teaching/computer-vision-2022/lectures/deep-learning-02.md

 Activates a different subset of units for each sample.

 - Causes units to learn more robust features.
-- Units can't rely on the presence of specific features to cover for flaws.
+- Units can't rely on the presence of specific features.
 - Emulates an ensemble of models.

 ::: notes